Xylophone

 The Marimbula is the ancient bass of the Caribbean.
 It is related to the Kalimba.
 Eight metal bars are fixed in a holding device so they can be tuned separately.
 The scale goes from D to G. The resonating box measures about 40 to 60 centimetres.
 The instrument is tuned in f major pentatonic.

-The Marimbula can be played with fingers as well with mallets.
-If you play with mallets the sound plates produce fresh overtones.
-When using a strap you can pluck the instrument while standing.
+The Marimbula can be played with fingers as well as with mallets.
+If one plays with mallets the sound plates produce fresh overtones.
+When using a strap one can pluck the instrument while standing.

 |